shnartho/realtime-chat-go/README.md

 # realtime-chat-go
 A realtime chat application in Golang
+Domain driven architecture